EASC Undergraduate Course Descriptions

 Earth Through Time

 An introduction to the changes that the Earth has experienced, from its initial formation to the present day, intended for non-majors.
 Topics include changes in plate tectonic style, mountain building periods, glaciations during Earth history, formation of life, the fossil record and evolution, major extinctions, and the rise of man.
-Students with credit in EASC 102 may not take EASC 106 for additional credit.
 Students may not take EASC 106 for credit towards EASC major or minor program requirements.
 Breadth-Science.

 EASC 107-3 Economic Geological Resources